DikiFaturrohman/DikiFaturrohman/README.md

 ## Hi there 👋, I'm Diki Faturrohman
 I'm a software developer passionate about web, mobile, game technologies and open-source.
-- 🔭 I’m currently working on: My portfolio website
+- 🔭 I’m currently working on: My Portofolio Website
 - 🌱 I’m currently learning: Blender and Jetpack Compose
 - 💬 Ask me about: Game Dev, Laravel, or UI design
 - 📫 How to reach me: dikifaturrohman17@gmail.com